cartheur/aeon-recognizer/README.md

 ```

 And the text will be output at the terminal.
 There is also the option to redirect STDOUT to a file.
 Further information on what you can do with the application can be found on this man page: https://www.mankier.com/1/pocketsphinx_continuous

+### Using RabbitMQ to control the output of pocketsphinx recognition

+When running the pocketsphinx application using the `-inmic` flag, it is not always convenient to use this uncontrolled in a recognizer application.
+Install RabbitMQ `apt install rabbitmq-server`.

 ### Some common issues